Sleep disruptions are common and affect nearly 40% of people in the UK.

 Keeping the room in darkness aids melatonin synthesis and it is worth investing in blackout curtains or blinds.

-As we know sleep is stimulated by a lowering in body temperature, so keeping the bedroom at around 18 degrees Celsius ensures you do not get too hot.
+As we know sleep is stimulated by a lowering in body temperature, so keeping the bedroom at around 18 degrees Celsius ensures you will not become too hot.

 Make sure you have a comfortable mattress, consider replacing it if it is over 10 years old.

-Although pillows and throws may make the bedroom look romantic, too many may not allow you to lie in a position conducive to relaxation.
+Although pillows and throws may make the bedroom look cosy, too many may not enable you to lie in a position conducive to relaxation.